Updated: Aug 10

-If women feel that they will be marginalised and restricted in realising their ambitions, company image and profits will suffer.
+If women feel that they will be marginalized and restricted in realizing their ambitions, company image and profits will suffer.
 Companies will eventually lose traction in the market and talent will be lost to more inclusive competition.

 Investing in diverse recruitment and retention processes, help to facilitate an inclusive environment, in which employees from a wide range of backgrounds are able to flourish and contribute to the development of the organisation.

 It enables a company to attract and retain talent, that can help to shape decision making.
 It also allows a company to think 'outside the box', manage homogeneous group think around issues of diversity.